isabella232/data-workbench.en-1/help/home/c-get-started/c-work-worksp/c-ex-wksp.md

 ## Export to a template Excel file {#section-814772929ca64cf6b92b89d3fdd02302}

-You can export data in your workspace to a template Excel file ( [!DNL .xls] or [!DNL .xlsx]).
+You can export data in your workspace to a template Excel file (`.xls` or `.xlsx`).
 Using a template file can reduce the amount of time that you spend formatting your data each time the workspace is exported.

 >[!NOTE]
 >
->This template file must be an [!DNL .xls] or [!DNL .xlsx] file, not an [!DNL .xlt] file.
+>This template file must be an `.xls` or `.xlsx` file, not an `.xlt` file.

 When the data is exported, the existing tabbed sheets in the template (each representing one visualization) are repopulated with the most recent data from the workspace, while any new windows that are not present in the template as tabbed sheets are ignored.
 Any other tabbed sheets in the template file remain unchanged.